Skip to main content

 int toArrIndexInput, int fromArrIndex, int toArrIndex) {

-// Propagate lazy
+// propagate old lazy value

 if (lazy[treeIndex] != 0) {

-totalLazyValue = lazy[treeIndex] * (toArrIndex - fromArrIndex + 1)
+int totalLazyValue = lazy[treeIndex] * (toArrIndex - fromArrIndex + 1)

 tree[treeIndex] = tree[treeIndex] + totalLazyValue